thomasdefise/OSCP_Resources/Credential Access/PasswordCracking101.md

 For more information: [Cisco IOS Password Encryption Facts](https://www.cisco.com/c/en/us/support/docs/security-vpn/remote-authentication-dial-user-service-radius/107614-64.html)

+### Online

+[CMD5](https://www.cmd5.org/) This site provides online MD5 / sha1/ mysql / sha256 encryption and decryption services.
+We have a super huge database with more than 90T data records.

 ### Hashcat

 hashcat is the world's fastest and most advanced password recovery utility, supporting five unique modes of attack for over 300 highly-optimized hashing algorithms. hashcat currently supports CPUs, GPUs, and other hardware accelerators on Linux, Windows, and macOS, and has facilities to help enable distributed password cracking.